Surface Hub 2S

 The device is available in a 50 inch and a 85 inch display size, each with a 120 Hz refresh rate 4K touchscreen with multi-touch and multi-pen capabilities, running the Windows 10 operating system.

+Surface Hub 2S was succeeded in 2023 by Surface Hub 3.

 Features

 Hardware

 Surface Hub 2S uses the 8th-generation Intel Core i5 processor and runs the 64-bit version of Windows 10.
 The device supports 3840 × 2560 4K resolution and contains an Intel UHD Graphics 620 controller integrated in the CPU.

 Unlike the first-generation Surface Hub models, the Hub 2S comes with a new Surface Hub 2 Camera separate from the device which can be plugged into any USB-C port on the side of the device.
 The camera produces video at 2160p (4K) resolution at 30 fps with anti-flicker and face based auto exposure.

 Software

 The Surface Hub runs Windows 10 Team with both Skype for Business and Microsoft Teams for Surface Hub preinstalled.
 The Hub's welcome screen has three buttons – Call (Microsoft Teams), Whiteboard (Microsoft Whiteboard) and Connect (Miracast).